Listen to this:

 - Tax benefits:An exclusive tax deduction is available for the investments made under NPS scheme (not possible for any other investment).
 Account-holders can avail a tax exemption of 10% of their gross income or ₹ 1,50,000, whichever is lower.
 According to the amendments made in Union Budget from F.Y.
 2015-16, NPS subscribers can avail a tax deduction of additional Rs 50,000 under section 80CCD, in addition to the deduction of Rs 1,50,000 under 80 CCE.
 These tax deductions are only available for the money in the Tier I account.

-Where and how to open NPS account?
+Where and how to open an NPS account?

-National Pension Scheme is spread through authorized entities known as Points of Presence (POP), where most banks (including public and private) are registered to act as POP under the NPS scheme, apart from other financial institutions.
+National Pension Scheme is spread through authorized entities known as Points of Presence (POP), where most banks (including public and private) are registered to act as POPs under the NPS scheme, apart from other financial institutions.

-Offline Mode:
+Offline Mode

 - Find a Point of Presence (PoP) that’s nearest to you.
-You can locate it here.

-- Collect and fill the subscriber form and submit it with the required KYC papers (address, age and identity proof).
+- Collect and fill out the subscriber form and submit it with the required KYC papers (address, age and identity proof).

 - Make a minimum initial investment, if required.